 Damaged but not destroyed by WWII, the city attracted an increasingly Bohemian, artistic and later reactionary crowd during the years of communist rule when its fame was also increased by playing host to the Soviet Bloc’s equivalent of the Eurovision Song Content.

 A recent multi-million euro investment has seen the lower end of Bohaterów Monte Cassino given a new and modern look with state of the art conference facilities, hotels, art gallery, bars, restaurants and clubs springing up to surround the centrepiece of the development - the fourth incarnation of Sopot's Resort House.

 Today, Sopot is once again a hip and happening place with its trendy nightlife while its sandy and sheltered beaches and range of top class hotel and spas are once again attracting an international audience drawn by its beauty and value for money.
 Kilometres of cycle routes and forest paths also make it ideal for those who like active form of relaxation while visiting in the warm summer months opens up loads of opportunities for things to do on the sea.
 Visit outside of the high season and find a pretty little town with some very good restaurants and a relaxed air - whatever the weather.

-With its sister cities of Gdansk and Gdynia on either side, Sopot is an excellent place to visit to relax, see the sights and then dance til dawn if the mood takes you.
-To keep abreast of what's happening in the Tri-city, follow us on Facebook, Twitter, Instagram, Vine, and Tumblr.
-We'd be delighted to hear your thoughts on the city and the guide to feel welcome so drop us a line at poland (at) inyourpocket.com.
+With its sister cities of Gdansk and Gdynia on either side, Sopot is an excellent place to visit to relax, see the sights and then dance till dawn if the mood takes you.
+To keep abreast of what's happening in the Tri-city, follow us on Facebook and Instagram.
+We'd be delighted to hear your thoughts on the city and the guide, so feel welcome st drop us a line at poland (at) inyourpocket.com.